WRI 101: Writing Studio

 Writing Studio offers writing support for FSP First Seminar and WRI 102 Academic Writing.
 A two-credit studio course, Writing Studio must be taken concurrently with FSP or with WRI 102.
 May be repeated.

 WRI 102: Academic Writing

 1 Course Unit

-Academic Writing offers students the opportunity to develop, advance, and practice skills in the production of academic prose.
+Academic Writing is a four-credit course that offers students the opportunity to develop, advance, and practice skills in the production of academic prose.
 Within a framework of sophisticated readings, highly coordinated writing workshops, and instructor feedback, students practice the modes of writing necessary to succeed in college.
 Students read critically, cultivate habits of effective and ethical research, practice conventions of documentation, and use information technologies.
-Topical readings may vary among sections.
+Topical readings vary among sections.
+May be repeated.

 Food, Glorious Food

 WRI 102-05, MR 12:30 – 1:50pm

 Affordable, plentiful food is now more readily produced and available than it ever has been; formerly, tending and procuring enough food for one’s family took up huge portions of a person’s life and resources.
 Students will write argumentative papers that examine the current cheap abundance of food and its costs to society and individualism in terms of health, pollution, and social abuses.

 WRI 102-07, MR 12:30 – 1:50pm

 Exactly how IS digital technology shaping us and are we better, more enlightened humans because of it?
 Few aspects of our lives remain untouched by the Internet and/or digital technology.
 From how we connect through social media to how we listen to music, acquire the news, study and shop, our online and digital interactions are profoundly impacting our daily existence.
 Through a series of readings and documentaries, we examine the possibilities and the problems that technology poses.